gitdumi/playwright-cucumber-boilerplate/README.md

 ## How to run

-Configured scripts are found in the package.json file
+Configured scripts are found in the package.json file and dictate how the tests are run.

+Playwright supports parallel test running, if enabled in ./cucumber.json 'parallel' property, or if passed as an argument in CLI.

 Scripts can be run using:
 ```